gobo-ws/cuetrigger-for-shelly/README.md

 ---

 [gobo.ws can help customize solutions](mailto:hello@gobo.ws) to meet your specific needs.
-I can also develop scripts for other devices from Visual Productions, in addition to the ones I already support and create solutions for products from other [manufacturers](API.md)
+I can also develop scripts for other devices from Visual Productions, in addition to the ones I already support and create solutions for products from other manufacturers.

 ---